The Power of Tests for Detecting $p$-Hacking: Implications of -Hacking

 For $p$-hacking of this form, the entire distribution of $p$-values is shifted to the left.
-For some values of $p$ less than one half, the curve lies above the curve when there is no $p$-hacking.
+For some values of $p$ less than 0.5, the curve lies above the no-$p$-hacking curve.
 This distribution is monotonically decreasing for all $\Pi$, so does not have a hump and remains continuous.
-Because of this, only the tests based on upper bounds and higher-order monotonicity have any potential for testing the null hypothesis of no $p$-hacking.
+Because of this, only the tests based on upper bounds and higher-order monotonicity have any potential for detecting $p$-hacking.
 If $\Pi$ is a point mass distribution, there is a range over which $g_1^{m}(p)$ exceeds the upper bound $\exp(z_0(p)^2/2)$ derived in \citet{elliott2022detecting}, the upper end (largest $p$) of which is at $p=1-\Phi(h)$.

-Figure \ref{fig:p_curves_example1} shows the theoretical $p$-curves for various $h$ and $\gamma$.\footnote{Note that the results depend on $\gamma$ via $\rho=1-\gamma^2$.
+Panels (a) and (b) of Figure \ref{fig:p_curves_example1} show the theoretical $p$-curves for various $h$ and $\gamma$.\footnote{Note that the results depend on $\gamma$ via $\rho=1-\gamma^2$.
 Therefore, the results do not depend on the sign of $\gamma$, and we only show results for positive values of $\gamma$.} In terms of violating the condition that the $p$-curve is monotonically decreasing, violations for the threshold case can occur but only for $h$ small enough.
 For $p<\alpha$, the derivative is